-You have probably some experience with answering this question.
-It is a typical one.
-However, it has a special meaning in an interview for human resources positions.
-Recruiters do not ask it to find out what your own strengths and weaknesses are.
-They are paid for an ability to be able to uncover it on their own… They ask it to see if you can assess yourself and clearly define your strong and weak points.
+You probably have some experience with answering the particular question.
+However, it has a special meaning in an interview for HR jobs.
+Recruiters do not ask it to learn about your strengths and weaknesses.
+They are paid for an ability to recognize your weaknesses in an interview….

 Speak as an HR employee would speak

-Well, I have good understanding of the others and can read people well, in terms of both skills and emotions.
-From my point of view, this is a crucial ability for a good HR worker.
-My communication skills are also good, at least based on my experience.
-I was always able to communicate any problem or conflict with the others.
-This also matters for HR worker and I thought a lot about it when choosing my career.
-Based on my experience with leading small teams, I believe to be able to motivate the others and make them interested in their job.
+I have a good understanding for the needs and desires of other people, and believe it is a crucial ability for a good HR worker.
+I have been always able to handle the problems and conflicts with the others.
+This also matters for HR, and I thought a lot about it when choosing my career a few years ago.
+Based on my experience with leading small teams, I believe I can motivate the other people, helping them to feel good and respected in their jobs.

 From my weaknesses I would say I am not good with computers.
 However, I try to improve on my computer skills, attending evening classes in a local IT center, and practicing at home.

 - Describe a conflict you had with one of your colleagues.